Fred Davis Jr.

-Fred E. Davis Jr. is a former member of the New Hampshire House of Representatives.
+Fred E. Davis Jr. is a member of the New Hampshire House of Representatives.

 Education

 Davis earned a high school diploma from Biddeford High School.

 Career

 Davis served in the United States Marine Corps.
 Davis is a retired truck driver.
 Davis served as moderator for the 4th Ward of Nashua.
-On November 6, 2018, Davis was elected to the New Hampshire House of Representatives where he represents the Hillsborough 31 district.
+On November 6, 2018, Davis was elected to the New Hampshire House of Representatives where he represented the Hillsborough 31 district.
 He assumed office on December 5, 2018.
 He is a Democrat.
 On September 8, 2020, Davis was defeated for re-election in the primary.

+In 2022 was again elected to the House, now representing the Hillsborough 3 district.

 Personal life

 Davis resides in Nashua, New Hampshire.
 Davis is divorced and has one child.